 Related articles: Nazaré Guide - Batalha Guide

 Insight: Foz do Arelho is a delightful beach town only 7km from Obidos.

 Related articles: Lisbon to Obidos

-The Obidos region is famed for the cherry liqueur called Ginjinha d’Obidos and no trip to Obidos is complete without savouring this sweet tasting drink in one of the town’s small bars.
+The Obidos region is famed for its cherry liqueur called Ginjinha d’Obidos, and no trip to Obidos is complete without savouring this sweet tasting drink in one of the town’s small bars.

 Ginja is produced by infusing Morello cherries in Aguardiente (hence the strength of the drink!) and is served with a cherry in the glass.
 A modern twist is to serve the drink in a chocolate cup.

-Hidden within the rolling farmland and vineyards of the Obidos region is Europe’s largest collection of Buddha statues.
-This unique collection includes terracotta statues, pagodas and Buddha statues, and are set amidst the grounds of a traditional Portuguese farm.
+Hidden within the rolling farmland and vineyards of the Obidos countryside is Europe’s largest collection of Buddhas.
+This unique collection includes sculptures, terracotta statues and pagodas and is set amidst the grounds of a traditional Portuguese farm.

-• Bom Sucesso - http://guardiangolf.net/EN
+• Bom Sucesso - www.bomsucesso